 - Measurable — Your goal should be easily trackable and measurable.

-- Attainable — Make sure the goal is realistic given the resources available.
+- Attainable — Make sure the goal is realistic given the resources available (your employees, your budget, your tools).
 Set high standards, but take things a step at a time.

 - Relevant — The goal should make sense for your specific needs and should tie in with a big-picture plan.